 HOW TO FIND DIAMONDS

-Go to a good website such as Google Earth or Virtual Earth which has areal photography .
-A good place to start would be the Kimberly Region of South Africa.
+Fly your Google Earth or Virtual Earth to the Kimberly Region of South Africa.
 Look for some diamond mines - now look in the areas surrounding the diamond mines (I found several probable kimberlites in this area).
 Do the same for the NW Territories of Canada (search the Ekati mine).
 The Ekati has about 120 kimberites in the area surrounding the mine, most are under shallow lakes.